-Baby's head shape: What's normal?
+Baby's head shape: Cause for concern?

 A baby's head is easily molded.
 Know why and how to care for flat spots.By Mayo Clinic Staff